wuman/vimrc/README.md

         sudo apt-get install vim-nox

+  On Mac OS X, you may install with homebrew:

+        brew install vim --override-system-vi

-  On Mac OS X, you may want to build and install your own version of vim:
+  Alternatively, you may want to build and install your own version of vim:

         # download the latest source code
         hg clone https://code.google.com/p/vim/